-In April 2012, the Board of Directors authorized an increase in the Company's Stock Buyback Program from 800,000 to 1.6 million shares of Common Stock.
-As of April 30, 2016, 502,060 shares were purchased under the program and 1,097,940 shares were available for purchase.
-There were no shares of Common Stock purchased during the last three fiscal years.
+The Company is authorized under its stock buyback program to repurchase 1.6 million shares of Common Stock.
+As of April 29, 2017, 502,060 shares were purchased under the program and 1,097,940 shares were available for purchase.
+No shares of Common Stock have been repurchased during the last three fiscal years.

 On January 25, 2013, the Company sold 400,000 shares of Special Series D Preferred Stock, par value \$1 per share ("Series D Preferred") for an aggregate purchase price of \$20 million.
-Series D Preferred had a liquidation preference of \$50 per share and dividends were accrued on this amount at an annual rate of 3% through April 30, 2014 and, thereafter, at an annual rate equal to 370 basis points above the 3-Month LIBOR.
+Series D Preferred had a liquidation preference of \$50 per share and dividends were accrued on this amount at an annual rate of 3% through April 30, 2014 and, pursuant to subsequent amendments, 2.5% thereafter.
 Dividends were cumulative and payable quarterly.
 The net proceeds of \$19.7 million were used to repay borrowings under the Credit Facilities.
-The Series D Preferred was issued by the Company pursuant to the exemption from registration provided by Section 4(2) of the Securities Act of 1933.